Midwest Taijiquan Open Peaceful Challenge

 What happens if I register but cannot attend the tournament?

 Competitors who register but are unable to attend the tournament need to advise our Tournament Director as soon as possible.
-Competitors who withdraw up to one (1) week prior to the tournament will be eligible for a full refund of their registration fee.
-Competitors who withdraw between one (1) and six (6) days prior to the tournament will be eligible for a partial refund.
-Competitors who who give less than one (1) day of their withdrawal may or may not qualify for a partial refund at the discretion of the Tournament Director.
-All inquiries should be directed to the Tournament Director at:
+Competitors who withdraw up to one (1) month prior to the tournament will be eligible for a full refund of their registration fee.
+Competitors who withdraw between one (1) month and one (1) week prior to the tournament may be eligible for a partial refund depending on circumstances.
+Competitors who give less than one (1) week notice of their withdrawal may or may not qualify for a partial refund at the discretion of the Tournament Director.
+All inquiries should be directed to the Tournament Director.

 Tickets